jlongbotham/StressChange/README.md

 You can run the code from the command line as follows:

-`java -jar dist/stressChange.jar -model mistransmission -mode deterministic -logging some -nounFreq 1000 -verbFreq 1000`
+`java -jar dist/stressChange.jar -model mistransmission -mode deterministic -distModel none -logging some -priorClass none -nounFreq 1000 -verbFreq 1000`

 The options are the following: